Last updated: May 4, 2026

 IndependentChoices

 - How it helps: This is the clearest Arkansas route for an eligible family member to get paid.
-The program gives the participant a budget based on assessed need, and that money is primarily used to pay the self-hired worker.
-Arkansas rules also allow some limited backup respite or approved support items.
+The program gives the participant a budget based on assessed need, and that money is mainly used to pay the self-hired worker.

 - How to apply or use it: If the senior already has ARChoices, ask the DHS nurse to refer the case to IndependentChoices.
 If the senior has Medicaid but not ARChoices, call 1-866-710-0456 and ask how to start self-direction.

-- What to gather or know first: The program manual says family members other than people with legal responsibility may serve as personal assistants.
+- What to gather or know first: Family members other than people with legal responsibility may serve as personal assistants.
 A spouse, legal guardian, power of attorney, or income payee may not.
 Arkansas also requires a backup worker plan.
+Public Partnerships, also called PPL, is the fiscal-management vendor for Arkansas self-direction.

 ARChoices in Homecare